 Section 2.
-The President, Vice‐President, Secretary, Treasurer, three most recent available Past Presidents, and the six Directors shall constitute the Board of Direction of the Chapter.
+The President, Vice‐President, Secretary, Treasurer, three most recent available Past Presidents, and the six Directors shall constitute the Board of Directors of the Chapter.

 Section 6.
-The term of each officer shall begin at the Annual Meeting after the Teller’s announcement of the ballot results.
+The term of each officer begins at the Annual Meeting after the announcement of ballot results.

 Section 7.
 A vacancy in the office of President shall be filled by the Vice‐President.

 Section 8.
 Vacancy in any office shall be filled by appointment by the Board of Directors of the Chapter for the unexpired term, except as provided in Section 7.